silverorbit/silverorbit.github.io-src/content/Masskara_Hackaton.md

-Title: Collaborate with Masskara Hackaton Bacolod
+Title: Collaborate with Masskara Hackathon Bacolod
 Date: 2018-09-24 04:11
 Category: meetup, hackday

-As a startup, we try to work with newcommers on this field.
+As a startup, we try to work with new comers on this field.
-We support Hackatons for the good of startup community here in our city of Bacolod.
+We support Hackathons for the good of startup community here in our city of Bacolod.

 ![Yay] (/images/masskara-hackaton/ads_.png)